SonicZak/Hanafi-Prayer-Time-App/README.md

 *   **Duplicate Prevention & Updates:** Intelligently checks for existing events to avoid duplicates and updates event times if they change (e.g., due to daylight saving adjustments).
 *   **Configurable Processing Window:** Processes prayer times for multiple days in advance (e.g., the next 7 days) to keep your calendar proactive.
 *   **Customizable Timeouts:** Allows configuration of page load and overall process timeouts for robust web scraping.
-*   **Error Handling:** Includes robust error handling for network issues, website changes, and API errors, saving page source on scraper errors for debugging.
+*   **Robust Error Handling:** Includes robust error handling for network issues, website changes, and API errors, saving page source on scraper errors for debugging.
 *   **Headless Browser Support:** Runs Selenium in headless mode by default, meaning no browser window will pop up during execution.

 ## How It Works